 This project is expected to provide a significant benefit to the grid, because additional upward ramping capability in Southeastern New York ("SENY") will enhance the NYISO's ability to more effectively manage the transmission system and real-time uncertainty.
-Procuring additional reserves in SENY will allow the NYISO to return the transmission system to normal transfer criteria after a contingency occurs, potentially avoiding out of market actions that may otherwise be needed.
+Procuring additional Operating Reserves in SENY will allow the NYISO to return the transmission system to normal transfer criteria after a contingency occurs, potentially avoiding out of market actions that may otherwise be needed.

-The software changes anticipated are relatively small for this project; however, the level of effort required may change based on the market design ultimately approved by stakeholders.
+The software changes anticipated are relatively small for this project, and thus there is a medium-low level of effort anticipated; however, the level of effort required may change based on the market design ultimately approved by stakeholders.